 Many companion dog breeds have been selectively bred to have a high degree of biddability; Border Collies are a great example of this.
 They have the strong, instinctive drive to do their job, as livestock guardian breeds do, but they are also quick to look for direction from their handler.
-Maremmas, on the other hand, generally don’t feel the need to look to a human for instruction about how to do their job.
+“You say so?
+OK, good enough for me!”
+Maremmas, on [EA1] the other hand, generally don’t feel the need to look to a human for instruction about how to do their job.
 Many owners of LGDs are frustrated by this truth – I see it as a strength!
-I think the complexity of how an LGD understands his job, and his ability to make management decisions at 4:00 am when I am comfortable sound asleep, are wonderful traits.
+I think the complexity of how an LGD understands his job, and his ability to make management decisions at 4:00 am when I am comfortably sound asleep, are wonderful traits.
 But, are there trade-offs?
 Maybe.
 Does this mean you can’t teach a Maremma to respond to cues?
 No, certainly not, but your requests of the dog must be reasonable to the dog – realistic expectations of the dog, with his inherent degree of genetic biddability kept in mind.

 Poor training techniques can suppress or inhibit the inherent biddability in a dog.
 Conversely, even a highly skilled trainer cannot create or install biddability in a dog, but they can and will make good use of the degree of biddability that is there.
 A dog that has learned that a cue is an opportunity to earn a reward is more likely to respond favorably to that cue than a dog who is given a command.
 That cued dog may appear to be quite the intelligent individual, and make the trainer look good in the process, but in truth what is more likely to be true is that the trainer’s request was fair and reasonable given the circumstance the cue was given in.
 In training terms this is called antecedent set-up – what was true in the dog’s environment when the cue was given.